rajashekarbanoth-iitkgp/openapi-check/README.md

 - ✅ List contacts with schema validation
 - ✅ Create contact with mock data
 - 📊 Validates contact structure and fields

+### 1Forge Finance API
+- ⚠️ Tests forex symbols and quotes endpoints
+- 🔍 Detects when APIs return HTML instead of JSON
+- 📝 Generates mock forex data for testing when API is unavailable
+- 📊 Validates financial data structures
+- **Note**: API appears to be discontinued/changed.
+See `1FORGE-API-ANALYSIS.md` for details.

 ## Test Output Example 📊